robotology/superquadric-grasp-demo/README.md

 cd app/lua
 lua grasping_main.lua
 ```
 6. (b) Alternatively, you can launch the lua state machine with the [`rfsmGui`](https://github.com/robotology/rfsmTools#testing-the-rfsmgui).
+[Feature to be added].
 More information about the state machine are provided [here](https://github.com/robotology/icub-grasp-demo/tree/master/app/lua).

 [`Go to the top`](#icub-grasp-demo)